 Let’s kick off our two days in Barcelona by visiting the most beautiful part of Barcelona city centre, shall we?
 That’s right, it’s the Gothic Quarter.
 Yeah, it might be tourist-y but it’s tourist-y for a reason.
 Despite the high prices and an abundance of street performers, it still somehow feels like the authentic heart of the city.

 Anticipate historic gothic architecture (who could have seen that coming?) and narrow medieval streets aplenty!
 Full of charm and captivating history, there is plenty to see in the Gothic Quarter.
 Some of my favourites include the Gothic Cathedral, the Roman Temple and the plethora of tranquil squares that litter this part of Barcelona.
+Top tip: make sure you don’t leave the Gothic Quarter without trying some of the best Barcelona street food.

 What would two days in Barcelona be without a visit to one of Gaudi’s many architectural feats?
 Starting off not too far from the hotel we have Casa Batlló.
 A glory to behold, both inside and out, it’s no wonder that it is a UNESCO World Heritage site.